 Guidelines for Graduate Assistantships

-Assistantships for graduate students provide outstanding students with financial resources to help them complete their degrees.
+Graduate assistantships provide outstanding students with financial resources to help them complete their degrees.
 Assistantships offer varying educational and professional benefits.
 The Graduate School administers and oversees the Guidelines for Graduate Assistantships.

 A graduate assistantship is not required to attend graduate school, but is used as a tool to gain valuable experience and cover costs of tuition.
 All assistantships are determined by the issuing department or office.
 Students must work with department directly to obtain an assistantship and complete the appropriate paperwork to receive payment.